Boston, MA, USA

 Another area of research includes development of advanced plasma confinement concepts for controlled fusion.
 Paul proposed a few novel fusion configurations including compact stellarators and hybrids and developed an innovative approach called the Spherical Stellarator, which is a concept combining very low aspect ratio coil designs with a self-induced plasma current (bootstrap current).
 This concept is capable of overcoming a number of problems typical to traditional approaches in controlled fusion.
 Helical post stellarators is one of the most compact configurations of this type.

 Paul has strong interests in using latest computer advancements and various computer languages and techniques.
 He has developed software using C, C++, Fortran, Java, Basic and OpenGL.
-Paul is an experienced X-Windows, Motif, Tcl/Tk and Qt programmer.
+Paul is an experienced programmer and scientific software developer.
 Some codes use multi-threading techniques and parallelization for multiprocessor environment.

 In 1999, Paul took part in a project on optical image analysis of fragments of DNA molecules and their map assembly.
 He developed two software packages for object selection from images and image processing.

 Paul is a U.S. citizen and a member of the American Physical Society and American Vacuum Society.
-He submitted over 15 U.S. patents, and is an author or co-author of over 100 publications in refereed scientific journals and conference proceedings.
+He has over 10 U.S. patents, and is an author or co-author of over 100 publications in refereed scientific journals and conference proceedings.